Hastings Noon Kiwanis Celebrate 100th Anniversary By Creating Eight New Musical Playgrounds

 Hastings Kiwanis had been looking for a local project to celebrate its 100th anniversary.
 Initially, the club wanted to construct a single musical playground in a Hastings park, but after further discussion decided to vastly upscale the project and create a musical playground in each Hastings elementary school - thereby allowing the instruments to be accessible and enjoyed by more children across the community.

 The Kiwanis approached two Hastings Public Schools music teachers for input, as well as principals and superintendents for all of the elementary schools.
-He said the club was given the go-ahead, however, this meant the cost of the project increased from a $10,000/$12,000 to an $80,000 project.
+Mike Howie, a Hastings Kiwani told us the club was then given the go-ahead, however, this meant the cost of the project increased from $10,000/$12,000 to an $80,000 project.

 Hastings Kiwanis began what was expected to be a two- or three-year fundraising campaign and sent a letter out to the community.
 In response to this letter, the club raised approximately $25,000.